rowbottomn/P5js_starting_activities/day1_drawing_and_colors.md

  - Notice the text is white now.
  - The fill function lets you change the colour in multiple ways.

 1. *One number between 0 and 255*
       - Example: `fill(100);`
-      - Changes the colour to a shade of grey between black and white.
+      - Changes the colour to a shade of grey between black (0) and white (255).

 2. *Three numbers between 0 and 255*
    - Example: `fill(100, 50, 150);`